- xlwings requires an installation of Excel and therefore only works on Windows and macOS. Note that macOS currently does not support UDFs.

 xlwings addin install

 To call Excel from Python, you don’t need an add-in.
-Also, you can use a single file VBA module instead of the add-in.
+Also, you can use a single file VBA module (standalone workbook) instead of the add-in.
 For more details, see Add-in & Settings.

 The add-in needs to be the same version as the Python package.
 Make sure to re-install the add-in after upgrading the xlwings package.